code-differently/code-differently-24-q1/lesson_00/JavyenWare/RM.markdown

 In short, my general life philosophy is live and let live.
 I am a fairly individualistic person, and I kinda just wanna do my own thing and vibe out.
 Very laid back and chill to talk to.
 However, I'm very organized and goal-oriented.
 If I'm not getting things done or learning something, I feel like I wasted the day.
 But I also make time for fun and leisure.
 I'm a bit reserved in nature, but once you get to know me, I can say and do some pretty crazy things.

+## My Communication Style

+When in the working environment, engaging effectively with coworkers is a two-way street.
+When coworkers engage with me, some of the best actions and communication styles you can adopt include direct communication, being respectful, displaying a positive attitude, and having a team-oriented mindset.
+Possessing these behaviors will improve communication with me in the workplace.

 ## Goals for the year